Try it free

 Exploratory and contextual access

 Access response time analysis with or without predefined context.
-When accessed via the problems-specific drill-down options or from a specific service, filters are pre-applied.
-Users can also explore failures manually by adjusting filters.
+When accessed via a problem triggered by a p50 or p90 slowdown, filters are pre-applied and the relevant percentile is automatically selected and highlighted in the service table.
+You can also explore failures manually by adjusting filters.

 Access and navigation